 Several students and teacher’s bodies have criticized this policy for being anti-democratic.
 Some political parties have also criticized it.
 For example- some political parties have expressed foremost criticism.
 They proclaim that the states weren't consulted prior to making this policy.
 Since education is a concurrent subject that comes under both the Centre and also under the State authority, the states should be consulted more before introducing this policy.
 It has also alleged that this policy promotes centralization because this policy features a point that says that a replacement teachers training board is going to be found out for all types of teachers within the country and no state can change that.
 The facilities are made more centralized that the choice-making regarding education would also be done by the center itself.

-Some educational experts criticized this policy as extremely theoretical.
+Some educational experts criticized these new education policy 2020 highlights as they are extremely theoretical.
 It is allegedly said by them that “The real image does change with the theoretical documents”.
 No doubt, implementing the new NEP practically in the real world will be a time taking and very difficult process because there are numerous government schools where children do not have an adequate number of teachers or sound infrastructure isn't available within the schools.
 Some even lack proper sanitation facilities.

 Due to these reasons students, especially girls, choose to drop out early.
 There are numerous government schools with very few teachers, so how are they going to impart vocational education and provide the choice of subjects to the young students?
 All this seems impossible to offer, this is often another point of criticism because these changes, for now, are being brought superficially but with lack of proper knowledge and necessary resources it extremely difficult to impart them actually